Smyly tosses 7 shutout innings, leads Phillies past Giants

+PHILADELPHIA (AP) — Rhys Hoskins feels a fun vibe in the clubhouse of late, the kind that makes it easier for him to believe the Phillies can make a serious playoff push.

+But having a couple of new arms in the rotation just might help a bit more in the pennant race.

-PHILADELPHIA (AP) — Drew Smyly tossed seven shutout innings and Rhys Hoskins homered to lead the Philadelphia Phillies to a 4-2 win over the San Francisco Giants on Tuesday night.
+Drew Smyly tossed seven shutout innings and Hoskins homered to lead Philadelphia to a 4-2 win over the San Francisco Giants on Tuesday night.

-The Phillies took the first game of a three-game set between teams in the hunt for an NL wild card spot.
-It was the first of seven games the teams will play against each other over the next two weeks, and they could go a long way toward deciding which might play in October.
+The Phillies took the first game of a three-game set between teams in the hunt for an NL wild-card spot.
+It was the first of seven games the teams will play over the next two weeks, and they could go a long way toward deciding which might play in October.

+“We haven’t played to our ability yet but the talent is still there,” Hoskins said.

 The Giants had won 12 of 15 and 19 of 24 to jump back into the playoff picture, but couldn’t solve Smyly (2-5) in his second start for the Phillies.